MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v25.md

     Publish-NAVApp -ServerInstance $BcServerInstance -Path "<path to extension>"
     ```

-## Task 5: Recompile extensions not built on new update version
+## Task 6: Recompile extensions not built on new update version

 Complete this task for existing published extensions that aren't built on the Business Central version you're upgrading to and that you want to reintsall.
-This task is required if you're doing a plaform update only.
+This task is required if you're doing a plaform-only update.

 [!INCLUDE[repair_runtime_packages](../developer/includes/repair_runtime_packages.md)]